dychen/django-tutorial/README.md

 And you can follow a specific process:

 	$ heroku logs --tail --ps {job_name} --app django-tutorial

+Also, you can run any bash command remotely on Heroku that you could in your own terminal.
+Just do:

+	$ heroku run {command}

+For example, you can check out your Heroku server's $PATH variable:

+	$ heroku run echo '$PATH'

+Or, check out Python's or Django's environment variables on Heroku:

+	$ heroku run python                 // This is just another Python shell
+	$ heroku run python manage.py shell // This shell is specific to your Django app

+Inside the shell:

+	>>> import os
+	>>> os.environ

 <a name="processes">Set up the Processes (GUnicorn Server, Celeryd Worker, Celerybeat Scheduler)</a>